Who can take material to the Household Hazardous Waste Facility?

 What should I do with my household hazardous materials?

 Use it up.
-If you fully use the product for its intended use, there is no need for disposal.
-In the future, try to use alternative products or only purchase what is needed.
+If you fully use up the product there is no need for disposal.
+In the future, try to use alternative products, or only purchase what is needed.

 Recycle and recover the waste.
 Many household hazardous materials such as motor oil, antifreeze, and automobile batteries can be recycled through the Multi-Materials Stewardship Board.
-Other materials such as useable, latex paint can be recovered and used by others.
+Other materials such as useable latex paint can be recovered and used by others.
 In Newfoundland and Labrador, you can return used lubricating, crankcase, and gear oil, as well as transmission fluid.
 Consumers can bring used lubricating oil to a return facility or point of purchase, free of charge.
-Please contact the MMSB for more information.
+Click Here to contact the MMSB for more information.